-The baseline data provided in the chart does not include data from the college and career readiness indicator.
+21 The baseline data provided in the chart is a one-year average.
+It does not include data from the college and career readiness indicator.
 ISBE will have a three-year average for the four-year, five-year, and six-year adjusted graduation rate at the conclusion of the 2017-2018 for most subgroups (the former English Learners and children formally with a disability subgroups will have a three-year average in 2020).
-Once a three-year average for the four-year graduation rates is available, ISBE will revisit and revise the measurements of interim progress currently identified in the ESSA State Plan for Illinois.